 - A guest ranch, the 960-acre Western Pleasure, is 16 miles northeast of Sandpoint with lots of trails on the ranch and adjacent national forest.
 Western Pleasure also has lodging in log cabins, or in the ranch's impressive master lodge.
 208-263-9066.

 - The Diamond T Guest Ranch right alongside the Clark Fork River east of Clark Fork, has lots of riding trails on its 132 acres of forest and meadows; horse rentals are offered nearby, but inquire first.
 Lodging on the ranch is available in six log cabins.
 208-266-0490.

 LAKE BOATING AND CRUISES

 Lake Pend Oreille is 43 miles long, with a whopping 111 miles of shoreline.
 The best way to see the lake is to get on the lake.
 A number of options are possible.
 If you don't have your own watercraft, many businesses rent numerous kinds of boats.
 See the listings for rental places in the Sandpoint Online Lake Guide.
 If you would like to be part of a tour, consider Lake Pend Oreille Cruises' beautiful, old-style vessel, the Shawnodese, a 40-foot lake tug hand built by Captain Curtis Pearson.
 Daily cruises in the summer depart from the Sandpoint City Beach Dock, and in the spring and fall from Kramer Marina in Hope.
 A number of special public cruises are scheduled as well.
 Follow the link for a look, or call 208-255-LAKE or 1-888-SANDPOINT.

-Sandpoint is one of the West's greatest railroading towns, where the Burlington Northern, Montana Rail Link and Spokane International rail systems all converge to create "The Funnel," an amazingly active rail crossroads with more than 40 trains a day traveling through.
+- Sandpoint is one of the West's greatest railroading towns, where the Burlington Northern, Montana Rail Link and Spokane International rail systems all converge to create "The Funnel," an amazingly active rail crossroads with more than 40 trains a day traveling through.
 Rail buffs come from around the world to see the many trains traveling through.
-You can sample Sandpoint's rich railroading heritage can be sampled at the Bonner County Historical Museum at 609 S. Ella; 208-263-2344.
+You can sample Sandpoint's rich railroading heritage at the Bonner County Historical Museum at 609 S. Ella; 208-263-2344.
 For the brochure, "A Railfan's Guide to Sandpoint Idaho," contact the Greater Sandpoint Chamber of Commerce.